elijahmurimi40/pathfinding-visualizer/README.md

 A visualization tool for various pathfinding algorithms.
 This project taught me valuable lessons in algorithmic understanding, problem-solving, and optimization

-Explore the world of pathfinding algorithms visually!
-This project aims to simplify the understanding of complex algorithms by providing an interactive visualizer.
+It aims to simplify the understanding of complex algorithms by providing an interactive visualizer.
 Dive in and witness the fascinating journey of finding optimal paths.

-Explore pathfinding algorithms in action with this interactive visualizer: [https://pfv.elijahmurimi.dev/](https://pfv.elijahmurimi.dev/)
+Explore the world of pathfinding algorithms visually: [https://pfv.elijahmurimi.dev/](https://pfv.elijahmurimi.dev/)

 ### Demo
 <img